 If you don’t want to drink it pure, mix it into a cocktail.
-You can use it as an ingredient in many drinks, such as the “The Twist” or the “The French Connection”.
+You can use it as an ingredient in many drinks, such as the “Dubonnet Manhattan” or the “Napoleon”.

 What Is the Right Glass for Dubonnet?

 When drinking it pure, the best glass is a dessert wine glass with a small bowl.
-As you want to keep it cool as long as possible, pick one with a long stem.
+To keep it cool as long as possible, pick one with a long stem.
 When holding the glass by the bottom part of this stem, your hand will have a significant distance to the bowl, so it doesn’t heat the wine.
 A Sherry glass is a good pick.